borderzero/terraform-provider-border0/docs/resources/socket.md

   }
 }

-// create an SSH socket and link it to a connector that's not managed by Terraform resource "border0_socket" "example_ssh" {
+// create an SSH socket and link it to a connector that's not managed by terraform resource "border0_socket" "example_ssh_password_auth" {
-  name              = "example-ssh"
+  name              = "example-ssh-password-auth"
   recording_enabled = true
   socket_type       = "ssh"
   connector_id      = "a7de4cc3-d977-4c4b-82e7-dedb6e7b74a1" // replace with your connector ID